-- 5.18 Where, immediately following the taking of a decision, at least two members of the Joint Committee indicate that the decision should be referred back and made by the relevant local planning authority(ies) for the application; the matter shall stand referred to the appropriate local planning authorities for determination. - 5.19 Amendment of this Constitution - a.
-This constitution can only be amended by resolution of all appointing Authorities.
+- 5.16 The Chairperson shall have a second or casting vote. - 5.17 Where, immediately following the taking of a decision, at least two members of the Joint Committee indicate that the decision should be referred back and made by the relevant local planning authority(ies) for the application; the matter shall stand referred to the appropriate local planning authorities for determination.

+5.18 Amendment of this Constitution

+a This constitution can only be amended by resolution of all appointing Authorities.